YashikaBundela/IC-2K22-99-MS-Yashika_Bundela/README.md

 ## About the Repository

-This repository contains the practical implementations and projects developed as part of the Multimedia Systems Lab.
+This repository contains the practical implementations, experiments, multimedia datasets, source code, outputs, performance analysis, documentation, diagrams, and capstone projects developed as part of the Multimedia Systems Lab.

-The repository includes image, audio, and video metadata analysis programs along with a consolidated multimedia analyzer.
+The repository is organized into clusters covering fundamental, intermediate, and advanced multimedia concepts.
 ---

 ## Objectives